zvictor/ArgueJS/README.md

 When writing methods, sometimes you want to override the value of an undefined argument by a default value.
 The sintax to do this is similiar to [optional parameters](#optional-parameters).
-That is because a *parameter with default value is an optional parameter* by itself.
+That is because a *parameter with default value is an optional parameter* by definition.

 To set a default value for a parameter **declare its type and its default value inside of an Array**, like this: `{name: [String, 'unknown']}`